unmannedlab/Colosseum/docs/px4_sitl_wsl2.md

 }
 ```
 See [PX4 LockStep](px4_lockstep.md) for more information.
-The "Barometer" setting keeps PX4 happy because the default AirSim barometer has a bit too much
+The "Barometer" setting keeps PX4 happy because the default Colosseum barometer has a bit too much
 noise generation.
 This setting clamps that down a bit.

 If your local repo does not include [this PX4